CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/color_coding.rst

   ================ =================================================================================
   Operate on       Description
   ================ =================================================================================
-  Particles        Colors particles according to a local property.
+  Particles        Colors particles based on a local property.
-  Bonds            Colors bonds according to a local bond property.
+  Bonds            Colors bonds based on a local bond property.
   Particle vectors Colors :ref:`vector glyphs <visual_elements.vectors>` by setting the ``Vector Color`` property of the associated particles.
   Voxel grids      Colors the cells of a :ref:`voxel grid <scene_objects.voxel_grid>` according to a local property.
   Mesh faces       Colors the facets of a :ref:`surface mesh <scene_objects.surface_mesh>` according to a local property.
   Mesh vertices    Colors the vertices of a :ref:`surface mesh <scene_objects.surface_mesh>` according to a local property.
   Mesh regions     Colors the volumetric components of a :ref:`surface mesh <scene_objects.surface_mesh>`.
+  Trajectory lines Colors :ref:`particle trajectories <scene_objects.particle_trajectory_lines>` created by the :ref:`particles.modifiers.generate_trajectory_lines` modifier.
   ================ =================================================================================

 The color getting assigned to an element (e.g. a particle) is determined by the modifier as follows: